liferay/liferay-docs/devGuide/en/chapters/09-frameworks.markdown

 - `LayoutService`

-- `OrganizationService`

 - `PermissionService`

 - `UserGroupService`

 - `RoleService`

-For more information on these services, see *Liferay in Action* and Liferay's Javadocs.
+For more information on these services, see Liferay's Javadocs at [http://docs.liferay.com/portal/6.1/javadocs/](http://docs.liferay.com/portal/6.1/javadocs/).

 ## Security and Permissions